numtide/treefmt/docs/index.md

 All the solutions take up a significant amount of time which a developer could spend doing the actual work.
 They also require you to remember which formatters and options are used by each project you are working on.

-`Treefmt` solves these issues.
+`treefmt` solves these issues.

 ## Why treefmt?

-`Treefmt`'s configuration is project-specific, so you don't need to re-configure formatters each time you switch between projects, like you have to when working with formatters in the IDE.
+`treefmt`'s configuration is project-specific, so you don't need to re-configure formatters each time you switch between projects, like you have to when working with formatters in the IDE.

 Contrary to calling formatters from the command line, there's no need to remember all the specific formatters required for each project.
 Once you set up the config, you can run the tool in any of your project's folders without any additional flags or options.